Neha/meetup-spaces-India/README.md

 # :sparkles: Meetup Spaces in India :sparkles:
-If you are an organizer of Meetups like me then I am sure before planning every meetup the first question comes on your mind is  - "But where we will host the meetup?".
-Getting the space is always a challenge.
+If you are Meetup organizer like me then I am sure the most challenging task would be getting space for Meetup.
 It becomes more challenging when you go to new city to do the Meetup.
-Here are the list of the co-working places who would be happy to host the Meetup.
+Here are the list of the co-working places who would be happy to host the Meetup at their venue.

 Happy Meetup!!